 As well as the services and support we provide to all those in the Afghan community, we have events, projects and mentorships set up especially for women.
 These offer a place for Afghan women to share their experiences in a warm and positive environment.

-The women who attend the group have taken ownership of the Tea Corner.
-Every week one attendee provides the refreshments, and we all share ideas on ways to improve the group.
+The women who attend the group have taken ownership of the project.
+Each week they share their experiences, and discuss what they have learned from the sessions and ideas to improve the group.
 Women are referred by word of mouth as well as by refugee and women’s groups, statutory organisations and educational establishments.

 Soraya moved to London in 2013 to live with her husband, a cousin she’d married in Afghanistan in 2011.
 She suffered verbal and physical abuse from her husband and his family, and eventually built up enough courage to escape.
 She was given a place in a women’s refuge where she was able to start a new life.